How to Irish Crochet by Ann Reillet

 4th Row, etc: Repeat row 3

 Various forms of netting can be employed including patterned stitches and filet.
-Another alternative is to make fill-in pieces of net, especially if you have large open spaces.
-Similar to motifs, fill-in pieces are worked first and sewn on cambric.
+Another option is to make fill-in pieces of net, especially if you have large open spaces.
+Similar to motifs, fill-in pieces are worked first and pinned or sewn on cambric.
 Additional netting joins these little islands together.
-The technique gives the finished mesh a mosaic look and transfers time spent making the background with everything sewn down because it’s easier to crochet when the piece is free and you can hold it in your hand.
+The technique gives the finished mesh a mosaic look and transfers time spent making the background with everything pinned down because it’s easier to crochet when the piece is free and you can hold it in your hand.